nwg-piotr/nwg-drawer/README.md

 this should be a little bit faster.

 Running a resident instance should speed up use of the drawer significantly.
-Pay attention to the fact, that you need to `pkill -f nwg-drawer` and reload sway to apply any new arguments!
+Pay attention to the fact, that you need to `pkill -f nwg-drawer` and reload the compositor to apply any new arguments!

 ## Logging